BugSplat-Git/bugsplat-js-api-client/README.md

 // ...
 ```

-# Contributing
+## 🧑‍💻 Contributing

 BugSplat ❤️s open source!
 If you feel that this package can be improved, please open an [Issue](https://github.com/BugSplat-Git/bugsplat-js-api-client/issues).
 If you have an awesome new feature you'd like to implement, we'd love to merge your [Pull Request](https://github.com/BugSplat-Git/bugsplat-js-api-client/pulls).
-You can also reach out to us via an email to support@bugsplat.com or the in-app chat on bugsplat.com.
+You can also send us an [email](mailto:support@bugsplat.com), join us on [Discord](https://discord.gg/K4KjjRV5ve), or message us via the in-app chat on [bugsplat.com](https://bugsplat.com).